Bazgh/Master-Thesis-on-PINN/README.md

 "# Master-Thesis-on-PINN"
-This Repository includes the data, Codes, and the results of My Master thesis on Physics-Informed Neural Networks to Denoise and super resolve 4D Flow MRI data on Cardiovascular Vessels.
-This research project is being carried out in Cardiology Research Department of Inselspital in Bern.
+This repository presents the data and experimental results of my Master’s thesis on Physics-Informed Neural Networks for 4D Flow MRI reconstruction in cardiovascular applications.
+The project focuses on improving model generalization across patients by incorporating patient-specific conditioning mechanisms.
-From Litreture review on PINNS we know that the exisiting Physics-Informed Neural Networks ranging from Fully-Connected Neural Networks to the newly Developes ones such as Gaussian Splatting methods, despite great results per patient, are not generalisable to other patients-so called unseen data.
-The aim of this project is therefore designing a Model which can offer this generalisability through conditioning the network on patient specific data.
+Background

+From the literature on PINNs, it is known that existing approaches—ranging from fully connected neural networks to more recent methods such as Gaussian splatting—can achieve strong performance on individual patients.
+However, despite these promising results, most models do not generalize well to unseen patients.

+Objective

+The main objective of this project is to design a model that achieves better generalization by conditioning the network on patient-specific information.

+Current Progress

-So far we have been able to design a Model which is performing well on one patient. the result we got is the following:
+So far, we have developed a model that performs well on a single patient.
+The preliminary results are shown below.

-## Velocity Prediction
+Velocity Prediction
 <img src="Thesis_Zahra.png" width="600"/>